CJOBrien98/WebAppDev2_Assignment2/README.md

 ## Features.

-A bullet-point list of the ADDITIONAL features you have implemented in the API **THAT WERE NOT IN THE LABS** (or modifications to existing features)

- + Feature 1
- + Feature 2
- + Feature 3
- + etc
+ + All traffic from the React App that requires information from TMDB is now routed through the API (both static and param endpoints)

 ## Setup requirements.

-[ Outline any non-standard setup steps necessary to run your app locally after cloning the repo.]
+ - Navigate to react-app dir in terminal
+ - Run command "npm install --force" as some modules are not updated for the latest version of node
+ - Navigate to movies-app dir in terminal
+ - Run command "npm install"

 ## API Configuration

-Describe any configuration that needs to take place before running the API.
-For example, creating an `.env` file and what variables to put in it.
-Give an example of how this might be done.

-REMEMBER: DON'T PUT YOUR OWN USERNAMES/PASSWORDS/AUTH KEYS IN THE README OR ON GITHUB, just placeholders as indicated below:
+2 .env files are needed containing the following:

+Location:/movies-api
 ______________________
 NODEENV=development
 PORT=8080
-HOST=
+HOST=localhost
 mongoDB=YourMongoURL
-seedDb=true
+TMDB_KEY=YourTMDBKey
 secret=YourJWTSecret
 ______________________

+Location:/react-movies
+______________________
+FAST_REFRESH=false
+______________________

 ## API Design
-Give an overview of your web API design, perhaps similar to the following:

-- /api/movies | GET | Gets a list of movies
+- /api/tmdb/movies | GET | Gets a list of movies
-- /api/movies/{movieid} | GET | Gets a single movie
+- /api/tmdb/movies/{id} | GET | Gets a single movie
-- /api/movies/{movieid}/reviews | GET | Get all reviews for movie
+- /api/tmdb/movies/{id}/reviews | GET | Get all reviews for movie
+- /api/tmdb/:id/images  | GET | Gets movie images
+- /api/tmdb/movies/:id/recommended | GET | Gets a list of recommended movies based on one selected
+- /api/tmdb/popular | GET | Gets a list of popular movies
+- /api/tmdb/now_playing | GET | Gets a list of movies now playing in cinemas
+- /api/tmdb/genres | GET | Gets a list of movie genres
+- /api/tmdb/upcoming | GET | Gets a list of upcoming movies
-- /api/movies/{movieid}/reviews | POST | Create a new review for Movie
+- /api/users | POST | Add a user to the user DB

-If you have your API design on an online platform or graphic, please link to it (e.g. [Swaggerhub](https://app.swaggerhub.com/)).
+- /api/users/{id} | GET | Gets a user

 ## Security and Authentication

-Give details of authentication/security implemented on the API (e.g. passport/sessions).
-Indicate which routes are protected.
+The API used JWT to encrypt user data.

+Movie info route requires login.

 ## Integrating with React App

-Describe how you integrated your React app with the API.
-List the views that use your Web API instead of the TMDB API.
-Describe any other updates to the React app from Assignment One.
+All views besides favorites and watchlist use the Web API.

+General integration with the react app used in the API labs to allow for user functionality/authentication and calls to the Web API.

 ## Independent learning (if relevant)

-Briefly explain any non-standard features developed for the app.
+MUI dialogue box opens in the middle of the screen when logging in, signing up or try to access a feature that's locked behind a login. conditional displaying of these buttons based on whether a user is logged in or not.